Frostbite (2006 film): Plot

 At the hospital, Annika looks after the coma patient, who suddenly bites her.
 Annika looks to Beckert for aid, but he knocks her unconscious when he realises what has happened.
 It turns out that Beckert is the last survivor of the massacred platoon who, after a showdown in the cabin, was left the only survivor along with a child vampire named Maria.
 Beckert brought Maria to northern Sweden with the intention to create a cure for vampirism, but he eventually changed direction to create a new species of human-vampire hybrids.
 The pills are capsules of vampire blood Beckert has used to covertly spread and study vampirism.
-Annika manages to free herself and fight off Beckert who turns into a monstrous vampire form.
+Annika manages to free herself and fight off Beckert who takes on a monstrous vampire form.
 Annika drives a stake into Beckert's heart and runs him over with an ambulance, destroying him.

 Vega gives the pills to John, the party host, who consumes a pill.
 John puts the remainder in a bowl of punch to liven up the party, unwittingly infecting multiple guest including Vega.
 John eventually turns into a vampire and starts mauling his guests.
 As others succumb to vampirism, the party turns into a bloodbath.
 Saga hides in the basement, but is attacked by Vega.
 Saga manages to escape into the backyard, followed by Vega.
-Saga impales Vega on a garden gnome, who disgruntledly complains about her undignified death.
+Saga impales Vega on a garden gnome, and Vega disgruntledly complains about her undignified death.
 The police arrive to investigate noise complaints (the neighbours mistake the vampires for drug users), and are soon overrun by the vampires.
 Saga is driven off in an ambulance as the vampires surround the police.
-John taunts them by saying Don't worry.
+John taunts them by saying, "Don't worry.
 This will be over any minute.
-Dawn is... just a month away!
+Dawn is... just a month away!"